ECHibiki/Kissu-Feedback-and-Forms/README.md

 ## Notes
 - Routing will be manually tested.
-- The UI will be manually tested.
+- The UI(and individual templates) will be manually tested.
-- Templating will be manually tested.
+- The Templating engine itself is tested.

 ## Tech
  - Gin Server